taihen/base-image/README.md

   - A high-quality SBOM (Software Bill of Materials) is generated natively by `apko` during the build.
 - **CI/CD:** A streamlined GitHub Actions workflow using [`wolfi-act`](https://github.com/wolfi-dev/wolfi-act) handles the entire build, publish, and sign process in a single, efficient step.

+## Image Variants

+This repository provides three distinct image variants to meet different use cases:

+### Base Image (`:latest`)
+The default minimal distroless image with musl libc.
+This is the most minimal option suitable for statically-linked binaries or applications that don't require glibc.

+### glibc Image (`:glibc`)
+Extends the base image with GNU libc for maximum compatibility with dynamically-linked applications that expect glibc.
+Recommended for most applications requiring C library compatibility.

-## Debug Image
+### Debug Image (`:debug`)

-While the main distroless image is designed for production use without a shell or debugging tools, sometimes you need these capabilities during development or troubleshooting.
-For this purpose, we provide a debug variant of the base image.
+While the production images are designed for production use without a shell or debugging tools, sometimes you need these capabilities during development or troubleshooting.
+The debug variant provides these tools.

 ### Debug Image Configuration